catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 	0.2.0.1 (06.11.2014) manage the the/die at import(remove when creating a folder name), manage the errors at import (move broken files in a broken folder), fix the whitestripes 7armies import issue
 	0.2.0.2 (10.11) bugfixes and drafts on screen an future features 0.2.0.3 (18.11) Implement translation for cleanups (every artist The Black Key = Black Keys) plus add/remove DD.Added field in Main DB to say that record had naming issues.
-	0.2.0.4 (20/11) Redesign stats & Duplicates screen as an independendent form not a yes no cancel alert window 0.2.0.5 (01.12) Search screen prototype
+	0.2.0.4 (20.11) Redesign stats & Duplicates screen as an independendent form not a yes no cancel alert window 0.2.0.5 (01.12) Search screen prototype
 	0.2.0.6 (29.11) add save confirm for any save operation and add DLCID checks in all updates that mighht affect it WHERE (SELECT NO OTHER DLCNAME)
 	wip: 0.2.0.7 (20.12.2014) (10%) close bugs on Conversion to Ps3(nin hell) and analyse acuracy on conversion to ps4 (1979,7army..)
-	tbr: 0.2.0.8 (22.12.2014) remove bug on auto import if original
+	wip: 0.2.0.8 (22.12.2014)  (10%)remove bug on auto import if original
 	wip: 0.2.0.9 (24.12) (85%) full release (anyone can download and use the tool..no bugs..and all unimplemented featues disabled) DB independece/dependence on already provided 1, repack wo bugs, edit screens functional
 	tbr: 0.2.0.10 (29.12) (0%) (0%) New features: add/remove: section; preview; lasconversiondata
 	tbr: 0.2.2 (31.12.2014) (10%) HTML&Excel exports